Where to Stay in New York: A First Timers Guide (2025)

 Cons of staying in Lower Manhattan

-• Limited food and drink options: once the offices close, so do most of the cafes, restaurants, and bars.
+• Limited food and drink options: Once the offices close, so do most of the cafes, restaurants, and bars.
 If you want to have easy access to unlimited restaurants, Lower Manhattan isn’t the place.

 Where to stay in Lower Manhattan